hphelion/documentation/commercial/GA1/commercial.install-GA-ovsvapp.md

 Before you install the OVSvApp, ensure the following:

-* The HP Helion Openstack must be installed and configured.
+* The HP Helion OpenStack must be installed and configured.

 * The VMware vSphere&reg; platform must be installed and configured.